jumblesale/sieve/README.md

 # SIEVE

-A very verbose implementation of the sieve of Eratosthenes
+A very verbose implementation of the sieve of Eratosthenes.

 ## Running